Chapter 13 Bankruptcy Lawyer Serving Worcester and Framingham

 under Chapter 13 will vary depending on your unique case, including whether

 your taxes are recent or old.
 An experienced lawyer can review your case

 to determine how to best manage your tax obligations.

 Worcester Framingham Chapter 13 Bankruptcy Attorney

-come to the Law Office of Robert W. Kovacs, Jr. today for the high quality and professional legal service you deserve.
+come to the Law Office of Robert W. Kovacs, Jr. today for the high quality

-. when you are in need of qualified legal representation in bankruptcy filings.
+Robert W. Kovacs, Jr. when you are in need of qualified legal representation in bankruptcy filings.